singnet/snet-marketplace-service/deployer/docs/initial_design.md

 While some logic exists in `payments` and `orchestration`, it’s currently difficult to maintain due to legacy decisions and tightly coupled code.
 This service aims to encapsulate **all HaaS-related lifecycle and billing logic** in a clean and maintainable way.
-Also another main reason - we need to create service that can work with multiple networks and token.
+Also another main reason - we need to create service that can work with multiple networks and tokens.
 ---

 ## Storage Model